Rules and Constitution

 All teams must pay their league fees promptly and prior to any matches being played, failure to do so will result in a 1 point penalty for all Mixed and Men’s matches and a 2 point penalty for all Ladies matches played until fees (and any outstanding fines from the previous season) have been received by the Treasurer.

 As required, Mens, Mixed and Ladies Leagues shall be constituted and where necessary a league shall be arranged in divisions, details of which shall be decided by the Committee.
 One league point shall be awarded to the winners of a mens or mixed match.

 Two league points shall be awarded to the winners of a Ladies match.
 If a match is drawn each team shall have one league point.
 In the event of a tie in league points the team with the best aggregate of first rubbers and then games shall be declared the winners.

 - Within a division each team shall play every other team, on a home and away basis during a season.
-The home team shall supply shuttles and liquid refreshments.
+The home team shall supply shuttles.
 Wherever possible a division shall consist of 6 or 7 teams.

 - A club will not have more than two teams in any one division of a league, except the lowest.
 In the event of two teams from one club being placed in the same division, these teams shall play off their fixtures against each other before playing any other teams in the same division.

 - Promotion and relegation shall apply to all divisions, except the highest and lowest respectively.
 The top two teams of each division shall be promoted.